dentarg/auth0-blog/_posts/2018-02-08-developing-games-with-react-redux-and-svg-part-2.markdown

 window.onresize();
 ```

-This will make your app keep the dimension of your canvas equals to the dimension of the window that your users see.
+This will make your app keep the dimension of your canvas equal to the dimension of the window that your users see.
 Even if they resize their browsers.
 It will also force the execution of the `window.onresize` function when the app is rendered for the first time.

 Second, you will need to change the `viewBox` property of your canvas.
 Now, instead of defining that the uppermost point in the Y-axis is `100 - window.innerHeight` (if you don't remember why you have used this formula, [take a look at the first part of the series](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-1/)) and that the `viewBox` height is equal to the `innerHeight` of the `window` object, you will use the following values: